 Is itraconazole safe for cats?

 The brand Itrafungol, which is FDA-approved for cats, appears to be well-tolerated at the appropriate doses.
 This brand includes a dosing syringe for accurate dosing.
-Side effects and toxicity of intraconazole appears in cats to be very dose dependent, highlighting the importance of proper dosing under a veterinarian.
+Side effects and toxicity of itraconazole appear in cats to be very dose-dependent, highlighting the importance of proper dosing under a veterinarian.

 If side effects are seen, it may be possible to discontinue the drug temporarily and restart it at a lower dose or frequency.